aquietone/aqobot/README.md

 # aqobot

-Lua class automation scripts for MQ.
+EverQuest class automation Lua scripts for MacroQuest.

 ## Description
 Provides a CWTN-like interface for bard, necro, ranger and warrior (so far) class automation with assist and chase modes, pre-configured spells, discs, AAs and abilities to use, and a UI to control a handful of settings.